 The Limerick Restorative Practices Project and Le Cheile Mentoring are proud to present Limerick Restorative Justice Week 2019.
 The International Restorative Justice Week will take place all over Europe and beyond in the week between 18-24 November.
 There will be a full schedule of events in Limerick, and for the first time in Clare, to mark this.
 The aim of the week is to introduce Restorative Justice (and its sister philosophy Restorative Practice) to as wide an audience as possible.
-All events are free (with the exception of the film), open to anyone, and will allow people the opportunity to see this both new and simultaneously ancient philosophy in action, and ask questions about it to relevant practitioners.
-Firstly a word about what Restorative Justice/Practice is:
+All events are free, open to anyone, and will allow people the opportunity to see this new, and simultaneously ancient, philosophy in action, and ask questions about it to relevant practitioners.

 Events for the week: